Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 It's rather devious.
 It forces you to think.

-Here's the thing: history is fluid, and is way harder to get right… completely right… than people realize.
+Here's the thing: our perception of history is fluid, and is way harder to get right… completely right… than people realize.
 New information emerges (particularly these days as digital archives come online and are made available) and interpretations change based on added context.
 History is necessarily revisited all the time.

 A straight retelling of a historical incident is almost certain to get stuff wrong.
 I wonder if that's why Grossman ended up leaning into the fake news aspect of this story, by creating a book that itself… hoaxes the hoax.